dbouris/BigDataSystems/hadoop/README.md

 # Running and testing KMeans on Hadoop

 1. Generate the test dataset by running the `generateDataset.py` script which is located in the `/files` folder.
 A `data-points.csv` is the created.
-    - The Python file contains a function which generates a dataset of 2D data points distributed around some pre-specified centers.
+    - The Python file contains the `generateDataPoints()` function which generates a dataset of 2D data points distributed around some pre-specified centers.

 2. Start the hadoop clusters and move the data points file to the hdfs by running the commands below from the `/hadoop` directory of the project.